yschen25/Front-End_Back-End_Full-Stack_Software_Engineer_interview_questions/React_Questions.md

 :white_check_mark: 8.
 Why Should We Bind The Function ?

 > - When you define a component using an ES6 class, a common pattern is for an event handler to be a method on the class.
-In JavaScript, class methods are not bound by default.
-If you forget to bind this.someEventHandler and pass it to onChange, this will be undefined when the function is actually called.
+In JavaScript, `class methods are not bound by default`.
+If you forget to bind this.someEventHandler, this `will be undefined` when the function is actually called.
-> - This is a way of saving the current value of this, which is in scope during the call to the constructor, so that it can be used later when the function is called.
+> - This is `a way of saving the current value of this`, which is in scope during the call to the constructor, so that it can be used later when the function is called.
 > - Bind creates a new function that will force the this inside the function to be the parameter passed to bind().
-> - When you need to access props, state or other members on the class, then you would need to bind it.
+> - When you `need to access props, state on the class`, then you would need to bind it.
 > - Related Reference : [why do you need to bind a function in a constructor ](https://stackoverflow.com/questions/38334062/why-do-you-need-to-bind-a-function-in-a-constructor), [Why and when do we need to bind functions and eventHandlers in React?](https://stackoverflow.com/questions/41113798/why-and-when-do-we-need-to-bind-functions-and-eventhandlers-in-react), [What is the use of the JavaScript 'bind' method?](https://stackoverflow.com/questions/2236747/what-is-the-use-of-the-javascript-bind-method), [進入Component的事件處理篇](https://ithelp.ithome.com.tw/articles/10200941), [React Binding Patterns: 5 Approaches for Handling `this`](https://www.freecodecamp.org/news/react-binding-patterns-5-approaches-for-handling-this-92c651b5af56/?source=post_page---------------------------)
 <br/><br/>